Mozambique army says Total project protected after militant attack - Up News Info

 Article content

-MAPUTO — A natural gas project being developed by French energy major Total in northern Mozambique is beyond the reach of militants, a Mozambique army spokesman was quoted as saying in a radio report following a deadly insurgent attack nearby.
+MAPUTO — A natural gas project being developed by French energy major Total in northern Mozambique is beyond the reach of militants, a Mozambique army spokesman was quoted as saying in a radio report, in the wake of a deadly insurgent attack nearby.

 Authorities have confirmed dozens of deaths in the assault by Islamic State-linked insurgents that began last week in the coastal town of Palma, in a district near gas projects worth billions of dollars meant to transform Mozambique’s economy.

+The situation around Palma is still highly volatile, with insurgents staging attacks on two security posts south of the town on Thursday, a source involved in providing support for humanitarian organizations on the ground told Reuters.

-“It is protected, … at no time was its integrity at stake,” Radio Mozambique quoted army spokesman Chongo Vidigal as saying about Total’s project on the Afungi Peninsula near Palma, where Islamic State-linked insurgents began the highly organized raid last week.
+“It is protected… At no time was its integrity at stake,” Radio Mozambique quoted army spokesman Chongo Vidigal as saying about Total’s project on the Afungi Peninsula near Palma.

 Radio Mozambique added in its report published late on Thursday that the area around the Total project was being patrolled day and night to repel any threat.

-Total told Reuters it had no immediate comment.
-Mozambique’s defense ministry did not immediately respond to a request for comment.
+Total, which last week called off a planned resumption of construction at the $20 billion development due to the violence, told Reuters it had no immediate comment.
+Mozambique’s defense ministry did not respond to a request for comment.

-Total said last week it was calling off a planned resumption of construction at its $20 billion development following the attack.

 Article content

-Aid groups believe the attack displaced tens of thousands of people, many of whom fled to safety in dense forest or by boat.
+Aid groups believe the attack displaced tens of thousands of people, many of whom fled to safety in dense forest areas nearby or by boat.

 Reuters has not been able to independently verify the accounts from Palma.
 Most means of communication were cut off after the attack began on March 24.